 So not only is your pup’s taste buds happy, but he also kept busy while he enjoys his food.

-On top of that, it’s simply good for him.
+Plus, it’s simply good for him.
 While your dog probably doesn’t outwardly care about nutrition, some research suggests that a dog’s highly developed sense of smell is geared to find foods that are rich in nutrients.

 Below, we will discuss some of the best peanut butter options for dogs.